 Either failure of the anterior ligamentous complex or a transverse fracture of the centrum.
 The injury usually is ligamentous, and there may be a fracture of the adjacent anterior vertebral margin.

 The radiographic clue to this injury is abnormal widening of the disc space.

 Distractive Extension Stage 2

-Evidence of failure of the posterior ligamentous complex, with displacement of the upper vertebral body posteriorly into the spinal canal, in addition to the changes seen in stage 1 injuries.
+Evidence of failure of the posterior ligamentous complex, with the displacement of the upper vertebral body posteriorly into the spinal canal, in addition to the changes seen in stage 1 injuries.

 Because displacement of this type tends to reduce spontaneously when the head is placed in a neutral position, radiographic evidence of the displacement may be minimal, rarely greater than 3 mm on initial films with the patient supine.

 symmetrical compression fracture of the centrum and ipsilateral vertebral arch fracture, without displacement of the arch on the anteroposterior view.
 Compression of the articular process or comminution of the corner of the vertebral arch may be present.